Last updated July 29, 2021

 For example, if the state is unsuccessful in reaching your Oregon Registered Agent, you may lose your good standing status, and the state has the authority to dissolve your Oregon LLC.

 Additionally, if a process server is unsuccessful in reaching your LLC’s Registered Agent about a lawsuit (they will try a few times), a court case can proceed in your absence and you might not even know about it.
-Worse, the court can place a judgment against your LLC if you aren’t there to defend yourself.
+Worse, the court could enter a default judgment against your LLC if you aren’t there to defend yourself.

 A few reasons a process server might not be able to reach your Oregon Registered Agent: